How to Overcome the ‘Who Am I to Say This?’ Spiral

 Not by silencing the voice.
 Not by bulldozing over it.
 But by meeting it with compassion and truth.

-Here’s a practice I use with my clients when they hit this spiral:
+Here’s a practice I use with my clients (and with myself) when we hit this spiral:

 Say it out loud or write it down: Who am I to say this?